mavlink/MAVSDK-Swift/README.md

 Open the project in XCode and do the following:

 1. Open Project Settings -> General
-2. Find Embedded Binaries and press *+*
+2. Find 'Linked frameworks Libraries' and and press *+*
 3. Click Other, go one folder up, and select `Carthage/Build/iOS/Dronecode_SDK_Swift.framework`.
+4. Add also all the frameworks in the folder 'Carthage/Checkouts/DroneCore-Swift/Source/Dronecode-SDK-Swift/Dronecode-SDK-Swift/libs/dronecode-sdk-swift-deps-latest'
-4. Do "Product Clean" and "Product Build"
+5. Do "Product Clean" and "Product Build"

-### Clean up the download automatically done by the build

-Dependencies are needed to build Dronecode_SDK_Swift.framework.
-The script download-dependencies.sh is downloading a zip containing them.
-To remove this download:

-Open the project Dronecode-SDK-Swift in XCode and do the following:

-1. Open Project Settings -> Build Phases
-2. Open Run Script tab
-3. Put a # before ./download-dependencies.sh or just delete the runscript
+6. Set ***Build Settings > Enable Bitcode*** to ***No***; you may have to select "All" for the field to show up.

 ### Use Carthage to check out a developer branch